agisga/spitzy/_posts/2015-05-05-documentation.md

 <div id='dopri'/>
 ###Dormand-Prince

-Dormand-Prince is a Runge-Kutta method that automatically performs an error estimation and adapts the step size accordingly in order to keep the error of the numerical solution below a pre specified tolerance level.
-It is widely agreed on to be the go-to method for most ordinary differential equations (e.g. see [Sha86]).
+Dormand-Prince (or DOPRI, or RKDP) is an explicit method for solving initial value problems that automatically performs an error estimation and adapts the step size accordingly in order to keep the error of the numerical solution below a pre specified tolerance level.
+It was first introduced by Dormand and Prince in [DP80].

+It is a member of the [Runge-Kutta](http://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) family of methods.
+In general, a Runge-Kutta method has the form
+$$u\subscript{n+1} = u\subscript{n} + h \sum\subscript{1}^s b\subscript{i}K\subscript{i},$$
+where each $K\subscript{i}$ is an evaluation of the right hand side $f$ of the ODE at a specifically defined input value (for more detail, see section 11.8 in [QSS07]), and $s$ is called the number of stages of the Runge-Kutta method.
+The Dormand-Prince method has seven stages, but due to clever computational tricks it uses only six function evaluations.
+The last evaluated stage of a step of the algorithm is the same function evaluation as the first stage of the next step of the algorithm.

+The Dormand-Prince method computes a fourth-order and a fifth-order approximations to the solution, and takes their difference as an estimate of the [local truncation error](http://en.wikipedia.org/wiki/Truncation_error_%28numerical_integration%29#Local_truncation_error) of the forth-order scheme.
+Consequently, the estimated error is compared to a pre specified tolerance, and depending on the outcome of this comparison the step size is adjusted.

+The method owes its computational efficiency to the fact that the utilized forth-order and fifth-order schemes share the same values $K\subscript{i}$.

+As the numerical solution $u\subscript{n+1}$, which initializes the numerical scheme at the time step $n+2$, the method uses the fifth-order approximation.
+So, the method is fifth-order, as a whole.

+Dormand-Prince is widely agreed on to be the go-to method for most ordinary differential equations (e.g. see [Sha86]).
 For example it is currently the default in MATLAB's ode45 solver, which is suggested as the first method to try by the [MATLAB documentation](http://www.mathworks.com/help/matlab/ref/ode45.html#bti6n8p-45).

 #### Implementation

 The Dormand-Prince method is implemented in the class `Ode` in `spitzy`.
 It can be utilized by setting the parameter `method` to `:dopri` when defining an `Ode` object.

 When we apply the Dormand-Prince method, we need to specify the range of $x$ values, the initial condition, the maximal step size that we don't want the method to exceed, and the function $f(x,y)$ (as a `Proc` object or a supplied block).
-Optionally, we can specify the tolerance level for the error of the obtained numerical solution (the default is 0.01), and the maximal number of iterations for the algorithm.
+Optionally, we can specify the tolerance level for the error of the obtained numerical solution (the default is 0.01), and the maximal number of iterations for the algorithm (the default is 1e6).
 Since Dormand-Prince adjusts the step sizes according to an error estimate, the algorithm might require multiple iterations to evaluate the solution at one step, that is, the algorithm will keep on carrying out iterations until it finds a suitable step size (thus opening the door to never ending loops).
+That is the reason why the maximal number of iterations is a input parameter.

 #### Examples